columbia-university-robotics/moveit-instructions/bootubuntufromUSB-instructions/README.md

-# How to boot Ubuntu from flash drive
+# How to boot Ubuntu from USB flash drive
 There are many options for installing Ubuntu on your computer: Native boot or dual-boot, Boot from USB flash drive, Virtual machines, Docker, etc.

 In this tutorial we will learn how to boot from USB flash drive.
 This option is good because it does not alter your existing operating system.
 (These instructions should work whether you have a PC or Mac.)

+#### Important Note:
+The screenshots in the tutorial below are for reference only, and the USB sizes that are in the images may not match what is stated in the text.
+Please follow the written steps, and only use the screenshots to double check your work.
+Please make sure to choose the correct option for your USB size, else you risk deleting all of your computer's memory.

 ## Step 1: Gather materials